 To determine your school of residence, please visit our Transportation page.

 To determine which district you live in and who represents you, download and reference the district map (Updated November 2021).

 District 1: Tom Westerhof, Board Member

 District 3: Elle Turley, Board Secretary

 District 6: Matt Deuel, Board Member

-Regular board meetings open to the public and media, are held on the third Monday night of each month at 7:00 p.m. at Central Office.
+Regular board meetings open to the public and media and are scheduled on the third Monday of each month at 7:00, with occasional exceptions.